Wouldn't it be nice to have someone else pay for the flight to your next vacation destination?

-On top of the bonus points for your free roundtrip flight, you’ll also earn points for all of your spending on the card.
-Any spending with Southwest Airlines or Southwest’s Rapid Rewards hotel and car rental partners will generate 2 points per every $1 of spending.
+On top of the bonus points for your free round-trip flight, you'll also earn points for all of your spending on the card.
+Any spending with Southwest Airlines or Southwest's Rapid Rewards hotel and car rental partners will generate 2 points per every $1 of spending.

 What is Southwest Airlines' Rapid Rewards Program?

-Here’s how you truly maximize the impact of this credit card.
-Not only will Chase credit you with points for your spending, but Southwest’s Rapid Rewards program rewards you for your flights on top of the points you get for using your Southwest Airlines Rapid Rewards® Plus Credit Card.
+Here's how you truly maximize the impact of this credit card.
+Not only will Chase credit you with points for your spending, but Southwest's Rapid Rewards program rewards you for your flights on top of the points you get for using your Southwest Airlines Rapid Rewards® Premier Credit Card.
 The number of Rapid Rewards points depends on the type of flight you select:

-You would get this points by just being a Rapid Rewards member and booking a flight with Southwest.
+You would get these points by just being a Rapid Rewards member and booking a flight with Southwest.
 It has nothing to do with using this credit card.
 But when you combine the two, the rewards really start to pile up!

 This means booking two of Southwest's least expensive Wanna Get Away one-way flights for $200 each way will generate 400 points on your Chase card and 1,200 points directly with Southwest's Rapid Rewards program.
 The 400 points on your Chase credit card equals an extra 33% in reward points over using any other credit card.
 The rewards can really add up by just taking a few flights and using your Chase credit card.